 We award grants both independently and in collaboration with other foundations.
 You can find out more about programs, awards and joint grants funded here.

-Next application period for foundation’s research grants will be in January 2023.
+The application period for foundation’s research grants is open from 2nd until 31st of January 2023.

 The following grants are available in our general call for applications: